ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/sync-adapters-lesson/README.md

 Since we aren't going to be authenticating with anything in our example, the starter-code contains the [stub authenticator code provided by Google](http://developer.android.com/training/sync-adapters/creating-authenticator.html).

-> Instructor note: Briefly show the students the content provider and database

 #### Step 2